HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/conceptual-mapping.md

 - transitions occur between behaviours
 - the system maintains coherence while remaining adaptive

-These mappings serve as design principles rather than technical specifications.
+These mappings serve as **design principles**, not technical specifications.

 ---